KovasMcCann/StockSearch/README.md

 - **How to** submit stock market transactions
 - **How to** use AI and given data to turn profit

+### LICENSE 📖
+- For comercial use please contact the two main collaborators with direct access

 ##
                       _..__
                     .'
 I   '.